Local Area

 Downderry Beach is long and is mostly shingle and rock which creates a vast number of interesting rock pools, with a few large patches of sand exposed at low tide.
 It is a great place to play and many days you will see surfing, kayaking, fishing, swimming or some other activity taking place, yet it is so large it is never feels crowded.
 The beach is also dog friendly.

-Downderry has a small centre where you can enjoy fine food from The Conch restaurant, or pub food or just a drink from the 'Inn on the shore'- over looking the beach. there is also a small café serving ice-creams and snacks and a well stocked convenience store with sub post office.
+Downderry has a small centre where you can enjoy tapas at Bewsheas restaurant, or good pub food or just a drink from the 'Inn on the shore'- over looking the beach. there is also a small café serving ice-creams and snacks.
 A short drive will take you to one of the many eateries or takeaways in the local villages (the Coddy Shack is our favourite for fish and chips).
+Seaton, which is a 1.5 mile walk along the beach from Downderry centre has one restaurant plus a pub which does food.

 The South West Coastal Path runs through Downderry and along the Beach.
 The path, recently made even more famous by Raynor Wynn in her book “The Salt Path” leads you along some of the most beautiful cliff-top pathways hugging the coastline around the point towards Whitsand Bay to the east, or Seaton and Looe to the west.